vespakoen/docs/auth/usage.md

 	     return "You're logged in!";
 	}

 Sometimes you may need to login a user without checking their credentials, such as after a user first registers to use your application.
-It's easy using the **remember** method.
-Just pass your user object:
+It's easy using the **login** method.
+Just pass your user object or the user's ID:

-	Auth::remember($user);
+	Auth::login($user);

+	Auth::login(15);

 <a name="filter"></a>
 ### Protecting Routes